dgcameron/adwcml_oow/dm.md

   ![](images/dm/010.png)

 - Move on directly to `Create a Data Miner Project`.
+There are two projects already - you can ignore these for now.

   ![](images/dm/012.png)